 - For anyone asking how to make waffles with protein powder or how do you make protein waffles, this timing plus a fully preheated iron are the two biggest wins.

-For boxed waffle mix, whisk in 1/4 cup protein powder per 1 cup dry mix.
-Add 2 to 4 tablespoons liquid to maintain a pourable consistency.
-To avoid clumps, sift the powder, whisk dry ingredients first, then add liquids gradually.
-Rest 5 minutes before cooking for even hydration.
+For boxed waffle mix, whisk in 1/4 cup protein powder for every 1 cup dry mix.
+Add 2 to 4 tablespoons extra liquid until the batter is thick but pourable.
+Sift the protein powder first if it clumps, then rest the batter for 5 minutes before cooking.

 Variations and Add-ins for Breakfast Waffles